-My family loves going to Walt Disney World for vacation.
-It isn’t the cheapest vacation spot, but there are ways to save on a Disney vacation and still have an awesome experience.
+Since my first child was born, Walt Disney World has been one of my family’s favorite places to vacation.
+It isn’t the cheapest vacation spot, but there many are ways to save on a Disney vacation and still have an awesome, magic-filled experience.

-Growing up in Orlando, I feel like Walt Disney World has grown up with me and my family has made many awesome memories there over the years.
+Growing up in Orlando, I feel like Walt Disney World has grown up with me, and my family has made many awesome memories there as my kids have grown up too.

-Over the years we’ve done of variety of different things to save and some have been awesome and some have been total flops!
-I wanted to share with you some of my favorite ways to save on a Disney family vacation.
+Over the years, we’ve done of variety of different things to save on our Disney visits.
+Some have been awesome, and some have been total flops!
+After almost thirty years of trial and error, I wanted to share with you some of my favorite tips for visiting Disney and ways to save on a Disney family vacation.

 Visit Disney during the off season.

 This is the best and easiest way to save on a trip to Disney.
 Spring Break, the summer months, Thanksgiving, and Christmas are all busy times at the parks.
-Not only will the waits be longer on the rides, the hotel, food, and airfare prices go up significantly during the peak seasons.
+Not only will the waits be longer on the rides, but the hotel, food, and airfare prices go up significantly during the peak seasons too.

 If you can manage to visit Disney during the slower months you will find great savings on a hotel (in all of Orlando).